 CPP Panels at the Central and Pacific APA Meetings in 2014

-The Committee on Public Philosophy will be sponsoring two upcoming panels, one at each of the divisional meetings.
-The first will be at the Central APA and the second at the Pacific APA, both of which wil take place in 2014.
+The Committee on Public Philosophy regularly sponsors panels at the APA's divisional meetings.
+The next panel will be at the Pacific APA in 2014.

 "Promoting Religious Tolerance in the 21st Century: Practical Perspectives from Philosophers of the Past & the Present"